Khadi can become inspiration to achieve goal of developed, self-reliant India: Modi | Entertainment

 - India

-A new record was created on Saturday during the 75th anniversary of India's Independence as 7,500 women spun `charkha' (spinning wheel) together at the event, the prime minister noted.
+A new record was created on Saturday during the 75th anniversary of India's Independence as 7,500 women spun `charkha' (spinning wheel) together at the event, the prime minister noted, adding that it was a great way to honour the freedom fighters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)